LonwaboTsipa/lonwabo_practice/README.md

 	* A permanent token will be provided for the API users.
 	* A client short code provided to you (Usually a 3 digit code)
 	* A private loader repository created on GitHub on the Kurtosys account
+* Infrastructure Setup

+	The Kurtosys infrastructure needs to setup:
+	* Hosting structure
+	* SFTP directory if you need to ingest files.
+The following will be provided in this case for each environment:
+		* Server name
+		* Username
+		* Password

 ### Knowledge
 To implement a loader project you need to know the following technologies: